CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 5. Close the Bot Framework Emulator and return to Visual Studio Code, then in the terminal window, enter **CTRL+C** to stop the bot.

 ## Task 5: Modify the bot code

+In this task, you will learn how to modify the bot code.

 You've created a bot that echoes the user's input back to them.
 It's not particularly useful, but serves to illustrate the basic flow of a conversational dialog.
 A conversation with a bot consists of a sequence of *activities*, in which text, graphics, or user interface *cards* are used to exchange information.
 The bot begins the conversation with a greeting, which is the result of a *conversation update* activity that is triggered when a user initializes a chat session with the bot.
 Then the conversation consists of a sequence of further activities in which the user and bot take it in turns to send *messages*.